subdeeply/.github/profile/README.md

 ## About us

-**[Subdeeply](https://subdeeply.com)** It is a multi-format educational platform and information collaboration service, with a technically It is a multi-format educational platform and information collaboration service, with a technically complex infrastructure.
-The underlying infrastructure requires continuous management to deliver an engaging user-side experience, and the ways to adapt to this infrastructure are endless.
-Subdeeply claims to own the entire creative process; and while this is a significant challenge, it aligns with current and emerging trends of consolidation in tools.
+**[Subdeeply](https://subdeeply.com)** is a decentralized educational service/platform that will allow the community and users to access information, guides, podcast episodes and resources on each of the EOSIO-based chains.
+Subdeeply aims to own the entire creative process; and aligns itself with current and emerging trends of consolidation in digital tools.

 ## Contact